 KTH Space Center coordinates and promotes space-related activity at several KTH departments, with an overarching objective of establishing KTH as a "Space University" and a hub for Swedish space research and technology.

-Workshop: Life on Earth and in the Universe
+Life on Earth and in the Universe

-The 16-18 October a conference on astrobiology will be held in Umeå by the Swedish Astrobiology Network (SWAN).
+On the 16-18 October a conference on astrobiology will be held in Umeå by the Swedish Astrobiology Network (SWAN).
 PhD students can receive credits for their participation, the deadline for registration is on the 15th of August 2017.

 Are you interested in astronomy?
 In the spring of 2017 we are offering a new basic-level course in astronomy suitable for all students at KTH.
 The course provides an introduction to topics such as planets, stars and galaxies as well as telescopes and instruments.